Standard anatomical position

-All anatomy learners must understand body structure terms.
-Anatomical terminology is needed to describe the body.
-Professionals must know these words to record anatomic abnormalities found during a patient's clinical examination.
-Medical practitioners can better communicate with colleagues in their own country and abroad when they use anatomical terms correctly.
-A medical dictionary will show the reader that understanding anatomic language, anatomical positions, is more beneficial than memorizing it.
-Discussing or documenting aberrant joint motions, muscle contractions, or alterations is only possible.

 The standard anatomical position, or standard anatomical model, is the scientifically agreed upon reference position for anatomical location terms.
 Standard anatomical positions are used to standardise the position of appendages of animals with respect to the main body of the organism.
 In medical disciplines, all references to a location on or in the body are made based upon the standard anatomical position.

 A straight position is assumed when describing a proximo-distal axis (towards or away from a point of attachment).
 This helps avoid confusion in terminology when referring to the same organism in different postures.
 For example, if the elbow is flexed, the hand remains distal to the shoulder even if it approaches the shoulder.

 Human anatomy

 In standard anatomical position, the human body is standing erect and at rest.
 Unlike the situation in other vertebrates, the limbs are placed in positions reminiscent of the supine position imposed on cadavers during autopsy.
 Therefore, the body has its feet together (or slightly separated), and its arms are rotated outward so that the palms are forward, and the thumbs are pointed away from the body (forearms supine).
 As well, the arms are usually moved slightly out from the body, so that the hands do not touch the sides.
 The positions of the limbs (and the arms in particular) have important implications for directional terms in those appendages.
 The penis in the anatomical position is described in its erect position and therefore lies against the abdomen, hence the dorsal surface of the penis is actually anterior when the penis is flaccid.